Which Type of Bankruptcy is Best for You?

 You want to keep your toys.
 No one wants to give up their possessions if they can avoid it.
 While Chapter 13 requires more repayment efforts than Chapter 7, the pay-off is that you’ll get to keep more of your assets.
 Under Chapter 7, the price you pay for discharge is liquidation.

 You’re playing catch-up.
 Chapter 13 will allow you to retroactively catch up on missed payments toward your car, or even the mortgage on your home.
 Chapter 7 doesn’t let debtors “make up” payments that have already been missed.
+Our Bucks County bankruptcy lawyers can help you answer any of your questions.

 Pennsylvania Bankruptcy Lawyers Offering Free Consultations

 Whether you’re leaning toward Chapter 7 or Chapter 13, both forms of consumer bankruptcy offer stability, freedom, and a chance to start fresh.
 However, the bankruptcy process is often confusing and complicated.
 An experienced bankruptcy lawyer can help you evaluate your legal options and guide you toward a successful discharge.
-To schedule a free, private legal consultation, call the law offices of Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online.
+To schedule a free, private legal consultation, call our Philadelphia bankruptcy lawyers at the law offices of Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online.